thyrlian/AwesomeValidation/README.md

 # AwesomeValidation

 ## Introduction
-Implement validation for Android within only 3 steps.
+Implement validation for Android within only 4 steps.
 Developers should focus on their awesome code, and let the library do the boilerplate.
 And what's more, this could help keep your layout file clean.

 ## Steps
 1. Declare validation style;
 2. Add validations;
 3. Set a point when to trigger validation.
+4. Congratulations

 ## Sample code
 ```java